szweibel/workshops/how-to-use-dhrift.md

 ![Alt text](path/to/image.jpg)
 ```

-In this syntax, `Alt text` is the alternative text for the image, which is displayed if the image fails to load (this should comprise a short description of the image for accessibility purposes). `path/to/image.jpg` is the path to the image file in your repository.
+In this syntax, `Alt text` is the alternative text for the image, which is displayed if the image fails to load (this should also comprise a short description of the image for accessibility purposes). `path/to/image.jpg` is the path to the image file in your repository.
 Typically, you will want to store your images in a subdirectory of your repository, such as `images/`, to keep your files organized.
 Even better would be to store the images in a designated folder for the workshop, e.g., `images/your-workshop`.
-Just make sure your folder title follows the exact name of your workshop so DHRIFT knows where to look for it.
+Just make sure your folder title follows the _exact_ name of your workshop so DHRIFT knows where to look for it.
 You can also use a URL to an external image if needed.

-## Code Snippets
+## Code Snippets and Info Boxes

+### Code Snippets

-DHRIFT workshops may also include code snippets to demonstrate programming concepts, provide examples, and guide learners through exercises.
+DHRIFT workshops may also include inline code snippets to demonstrate programming concepts, provide examples, and guide learners through exercises.
 You can include code snippets in your workshop using standard markdown syntax for code blocks.

 To create something like the following: